 The total program requirement for the Bachelor of Science Degree in Ministry Leadership is 122 semester credit hours.
-These semester credit hours are composed of the following blocks: 44 semester credit hours in general education; 57 semester credit hours in the Ministry Leadership major; and 21 semester credit hours of the student's chosen track of Bible/Theology, Worship Studies, or World Missions/Intercultural Studies.
-Three additional semester credit hours are reserved for a general elective.
+These semester credit hours are composed of the following blocks: 44 semester credit hours in general education; 57 semester credit hours in the Ministry Leadership major; and 21 semester credit hours of the student's chosen track of Bible/Theology, Counseling, Missions/Intercultural Studies, or Worship Studies.

-MASTER OF ARTS IN ORGANIZATIONAL LEADERSHIP
+MASTER OF ARTS DEGREES

-The total program requirement for graduation with the Master of Arts in Organizational Leadership is 33 semester credit hours.
-The M.A. in Organizational Leadership will be taught from a Christian worldview, is designed to equip students to lead and manage top-level teams.
+Master of Arts in Organizational Leadership will be taught from a Christian worldview, is designed to equip students to lead and manage top-level teams.
 It is ideal both for people in both for-profit and nonprofit organizations, including churches.
-The program's curriculum consists of 11 courses and includes local, national, and international perspective.
-There are no prerequisites for students with an undergraduate degree.
 Additional emphasis areas are available for students desiring a specialization.